Pipe marking: 2015 revisions

 2015 revisions added oxidizing materials to the existing 'Flammables' classification.
 The other major change allowed and encouraged labels to incorporate the GHS signal word, hazard pictograms, and hazard statements.
-This addition helped identify additional dangers when dealing with materials that fit into multiple categories, like Hydrogen sulfide, which is both flammable and toxic.
+This addition helped identify additional dangers when dealing with materials that fit into multiple categories, like hydrogen sulfide, which is both flammable and toxic.

 IIAR Bulletin #114

 In 2014, the International Institute of Ammonia Refrigeration introduced a specialized label design for use when marking pipes associated with refrigeration systems using ammonia, including information such as the physical state, pressure and purpose in the system.

 NFPA 99C 2002

 The National Fire Protection Association have a special labeling system in the standard for Health Care Facilities, such as hospitals and dentistry offices.
 This standard puts more emphasis on gases found in Medical gas supply systems, which consist of both oxidizing gases and gases that displace oxygen.

-United Kingdom Regulations
+National standards: United Kingdom

 In the United Kingdom there are three principal regulations that mandate the marking of equipment and piping: